What Are The New Highlights Of China'S Monetary Policy?

 introduce

-Economic policy towards Government management The state is an important tool.
-In order to govern the country more efficiently, the central government used to rely mainly on the appointment of government officials and the promulgation of economic policies to manage local governments.
-Between economic overheating and recession, China's top policymakers are well aware of how to shift their focus between monetary policy and fiscal policy.
-For decades, policymakers have found that monetary policy is more powerful in tightening credit and curbing inflation, and fiscal stimulus is the easiest way to boost economic growth.
+Economic policy Government management It is an important tool for the country.
+In order to govern the country more efficiently, the central government of China used to manage local governments mainly by appointing government officials and issuing economic policies.
+Between economic overheating and recession, China's top decision-makers know how to switch their focus between monetary policy and fiscal policy.
+For decades, policymakers have found that monetary policy is more powerful in the process of tightening credit to curb inflation, and fiscal stimulus is the easiest way to boost economic growth.

-But there have been many changes since 2013.
-The new government is more inclined to use monetary policy to achieve the goal of structural adjustment and counter cyclical adjustment.
-The most significant change is that after 2012 economic slowdown, the new government decided to use monetary policy tools to reduce the cost of financing to promote investment growth, rather than fiscal stimulus.
-In our view, this change is affected by the fiscal reform that rationalize the relationship between the central and local governments, and reflects the policy innovation to avoid repeating the 2008 four trillion stimulus plan.
+However, many changes have taken place since 2013.
+The new government is more inclined to use monetary policy to achieve the policy goals of structural adjustment and counter cyclical adjustment at the same time.
+The most significant change is that after the economic growth slowed down in 2012, the new government decided to use monetary policy tools to reduce financing costs to promote investment growth, rather than using fiscal stimulus.
+In our view, this change is affected by the fiscal reform to straighten out the relationship between the central and local governments, and reflects the policy innovation to avoid repeating the mistakes of the four trillion yuan stimulus plan in 2008.

-With the help of more innovative tools, the Central Bank of China has launched monetary easing.
-Before the rate cut in November 21st, the people's Bank of China (PBOC) had deliberately avoided introducing high-profile easing measures, such as cutting interest rates or lowering interest rates.
-The Central Bank of China is worried about the accusations of overstimulation, so it has begun to launch a series of new directional easing tools, which will enable the central bank to better control loose time, volume and capital flows.
-The monetary authorities seem to have fallen into a dilemma of "overall easing and steady growth" or "directional easing adjustment".
+With the help of more innovative tools, the People's Bank of China has started monetary easing.
+Before the interest rate cut on November 21, the People's Bank of China had deliberately avoided introducing high-profile easing measures (such as an overall interest rate cut or a reserve ratio cut).
+The People's Bank of China, worried about being accused of excessive stimulus, has started to use a series of new targeted easing tools, which allows the central bank to better control the time, volume and capital flow of easing.
+The monetary authority seems to be in a dilemma between "comprehensive easing and stable growth" or "targeted easing and reform".

 What has changed?
-What has not changed?
-China's monetary policy framework has always had some specific characteristics.
-However, we need to understand the history and background of the evolution of the monetary policy of the Central Bank of China, so as to better evaluate the position of monetary policy and make reasonable investment decisions.
-In this report, we systematically review the scope and evolution of the central bank's monetary policy objectives, policy tools and transmission mechanisms.
-At the same time, we try to put the central bank's policy framework in an international context and compare its differences from other major central banks in the world, including the Federal Reserve, the European Central Bank, the Bank of Japan and the Bank of England.
+What hasn't changed?
+China's monetary policy framework has always had some unique characteristics, but we need to understand the evolution history and background of the central bank's monetary policy, so as to better evaluate the monetary policy stance and make reasonable investment decisions.
+In this report, we systematically reviewed the scope and evolution of the central bank's monetary policy objectives, policy tools and transmission mechanism.
+At the same time, we try to put the policy framework of the People's Bank of China in the international environment and compare it with other major central banks in the world (including the Federal Reserve, the European Central Bank, the Bank of Japan and the Bank of England).

-1) the Central Bank of China, like other central banks, has set multiple targets.
-The priorities of these policy objectives will be adjusted from time to time, and the Central Bank of China will use a variety of policy tools to achieve these goals.
+1) Like other central banks, the People's Bank of China has set multiple goals.
+The priority of these policy objectives will be adjusted from time to time, and the People's Bank of China will use a variety of policy tools to achieve these objectives.

-2) in view of structural reforms and slowing capital inflows, the Central Bank of China tends to use directional regulation policies to inject liquidity into the financial system rather than traditional policy tools such as interest rate cuts.
+2) In view of structural reform and the slowdown of capital inflows, the People's Bank of China tends to use targeted regulatory policies to inject liquidity into the financial system rather than traditional policy tools (such as interest rate cuts).

-3) we expect the Central Bank of China to more flexibly combine directional easing tools with interest reduction and reduction measures to ensure macroeconomic stability and promote structural balance.
+3) We expect the People's Bank of China to be more flexible in using targeted easing tools in combination with interest rate cuts, reserve ratio cuts and other measures to ensure macroeconomic stability and promote structural balance.

-The Central Bank of China has chosen to achieve multiple goals through targeted easing measures.
-These include steady growth, structural adjustment and deleveraging.
-In spite of the decline in economic growth, the potential economic growth rate (which means smaller output gap) and lower employment pressure mean that the central bank does not need to implement strong stimulus.
-At the same time, a decrease in capital inflows and a balance of payments means that the central bank must seek other ways to put the underlying currency.
+The People's Bank of China has chosen to achieve multiple goals through targeted easing measures.
+These include stabilizing growth, promoting structural adjustment, and deleveraging.
+Although the economic growth rate declines, the potential economic growth rate decreases (which means that the output gap is smaller) and the employment pressure is smaller, which means that the central bank does not need to implement strong stimulus.
+At the same time, the reduction of capital inflows and the trend of balance of payments mean that the central bank must seek other ways to put base money.

-Even so, directional easing can not replace the interest rate cut in reducing financing costs.
-Especially considering the opacity of such measures and the limitations of releasing the policy signals.
-When combined with interest rate cuts, the purpose of monetary easing is very clear, that is, to reduce the borrowing cost of the real economy, reduce the formation speed of non-performing loans, and further promote financial stability.
-At the same time, relaxing the combination of interest rate control and fiscal reform can eliminate the soft budget constraint, which is the key reason why state-owned enterprises and local governments are not sensitive to interest rates, and then improve the effectiveness of monetary policy transmission through interest rates.
+Even so, targeted easing cannot replace interest rate cuts in reducing financing costs.
+Especially considering the opacity of such measures and the limitations of releasing policy signals.
+When combined with interest rate reduction, the purpose of monetary easing is very clear, which is to reduce the borrowing costs of the real economy, reduce the formation speed of non-performing loans, and then promote financial stability.
+At the same time, the combination of interest rate deregulation and fiscal reform can eliminate soft budget constraints (which is the key reason why state-owned enterprises and local governments are not sensitive to interest rates), thus improving the effectiveness of monetary policy transmission through interest rates.

-We expect that the Central Bank of China will gradually shift to a market-oriented price mechanism.
-In contrast to our analysis of the evolution of other central banks, we believe that the Central Bank of China has a long way to go from "inflation targeting", and that China's financial reform and economic development will enable the Central Bank of China to use more price instruments.
+We expect the People's Bank of China will gradually shift to a market-oriented price mechanism.
+Based on our analysis of the evolution of central banks in other countries, we believe that the People's Bank of China has a long way to go from "inflation targeting".
+China's financial reform and economic development will enable the People's Bank of China to use more price based tools.

 - Related reading